Now that Freshers’ is over and you are settled into university life, you are likely to have some sort of work to complete.

 I’m sure I’m the majority of people who HATE presentations with a passion.
 I strongly dislike talking in public or in front of an audience with the mindset that I will say something wrong or stupid and people will laugh at me.
 BUT, practice does make perfect and if you are willing to put the effort into improving your presentation skills, then I’m sure you will improve over time.
 The key is to keep the presentation slides simple and have notes at hand to explain more about the slides.
 I find that presentations are more professional when only two people in the group talk because I feel that the presentation flows better.
 I know this doesn’t sound fair, however, the rest of the group can answer any questions that anyone has.
 Everyone must learn the material because a question might be directed at a certain person in the group and if that one person doesn’t know the answer then it won’t look good on the rest of the group.
 Confidence is key!
 Understandably, everyone is nervous but nerves will hold you back from performing to the best of your ability.
 This is pretty obvious but speak loud, clear and concise.
 If you talk quietly, no one will be able to hear you and you’ll end up having to repeat a lot of the content at the end for the audience.
 Everyone must contribute to something!

 Now, you’re either that person who deals well with exam stress or not.
 Unfortunately, I’m that person who can’t.
 I find myself stressing and feeling anxious a few days before the exam.
 Do not under any circumstance ‘wing it’!
 You might have been able to do that at school or college but I can’t stress this enough, you CANNOT do this in university.
 University is a different learning experience; the exams are going to be different and you need to put some effort in and learn the material you are being taught before the exam.
 You will have more content to learn and cannot learn it all the night before.
-Exam formats could include written pieces of work or multiple choice and although you might think multiple choice is easy, the different in the options for answers will be so small that you need to know the content in order to get the right answer.
+Exam formats could include written pieces of work or multiple choice and although you might think multiple choice is easy, the difference in the options for answers will be so small that you need to know the content in order to get the right answer.
 Even if the pass rate is 40%, you should still make an effort to pass with the highest mark possible, if it counts towards your degree or not.

 When is a good time to start work and revision for exams?

 I personally would start work as soon as you are given it.
 With essays/reports, you should start researching the topics as soon as you are told.
-This way, you will be able to ask questions to your tutors, if you have any before the deadline creep up.
+This way, you will be able to ask questions to your tutors, if you have any before the deadline creeping up.
 Presentations are harder to complete if you are in a group because everyone has commitments and it can sometimes be hard to organise a day and time where everyone is free.
 I think the best way to go around this is to create a timetable where everyone is free to work on the presentation and to meet up.
-You should start revision from your first day.
+You should start revision on your first day.
 Basically, after a lecture or seminar, you should read over and type up your notes so that you completely understand the work before moving onto new content.

 How do I get the best grade possible?